McLean Hospital 115 Mill Street Belmont, MA 02478

 The mechanisms that control typical brain development function differently in chronic conditions, such as drug addiction, depression, and autism.
-We identify and target specific molecules involved in those changes, with the ultimate goal of developing new treatments.
+The Integrative Neurobiology Laboratory, originally founded in 2005 at UT Southwestern in Dallas, Texas, and moved to McLean in 2012, works to identify and target specific molecules involved in those changes, with the ultimate goal of developing new treatments.

 Mood disorders are pervasive illnesses with few effective treatments.
 Our scientists aim to better understand how stress, a common precipitating factor for mood disorders (and drug abuse relapse), alters normal brain function.